50 Years of Victory

 50 Years of Victory Review

 AdventureSmith Explorations’ 50 Years of Victory review includes a detailed description of the small ship including deck plans and a photo gallery.
 Our experts have been aboard nearly every small expedition ship in the polar regions.
-Please read our 50 Years of Victory review below then contact our small ship cruise experts to compare the 50 Years of Victory with other small cruise ships sailing Arctic cruises.
+Please read our 50 Years of Victory review below then contact our small ship cruise experts to compare the 50 Years of Victory with other small cruise ships sailing North Pole expeditions and Arctic cruises.

 Choose 50 Years of Victory for a ship unlike any other, with the ability to go where other ships cannot.
 She is one of the world’s largest, most-powerful nuclear icebreakers.